kamialie/education/docker/README.md

 Tool for provisioning and managing Dockerized hosts (hosts with Docker Engine on them), typically installed on local system, has its own command line client (docker-machine) and the Docker Engine client (docker)
 Docker Engine is a client-server app made if the Docker daemon, REST API, CLI client that talks to the daemon (through REST API wrapper)

-Can ssh into machine using "docker-machine ssh \<machine_name\>".
+Can ssh into machine using "docker-machine ssh *\<machine_name\>*".
 To work as root either add sudo upfront or change to root either by "sudo -i" or "sudo su"; login and password for ssh connection - docker - tcuser

 Docker autosend bug reports in case of docker-machine create or upgrade faulires, to opt out create .docker/machine/no-error-report file (doesnt have to have any contents)

 ### Commands

-Not specifying the name of machine defaults to the name 'default'
+Not specifying the name of machine defaults to the name *default*

 **docker-machine**
 * **ls** - list available machines